Classification of "Quaternionic" Bloch-bundles: Topological Quantum Systems of type AII: Introduction

 For each $a\in\R^d$ let $\hat{U}_a$ be the unitary operator on $\s{H}$ that implements the translation by $a$ in the sense that $\hat{U}_a\psi(\cdot)=\psi(\cdot-a)$ for $\psi\in\s{H}$.
-The Hamiltonian $\hat{H}$ is invariant under the translation $\hat{U}_a$ if $[\hat{H},\hat{U}_a ]=0$.
+The condition $[\hat{H},\hat{U}_a ]=0$ means the invariance of the Hamiltonian $\hat{H}$ under the translation $\hat{U}_a$.
 According to a standard nomenclature, one says that $\hat{H}$ describes a \emph{free} (resp. \emph{periodic}) system if it is translational invariant for all $a\in\R^d$ (resp. for all $a\in\Z^d$).
 In both cases one can represent $\hat{H}$ as a fibered operator over the momentum space (one uses the Fourier transform in the free case or the Bloch-Floquet transform in the periodic case).
-By repeating verbatim the construction explained in \cite[Section 2]{denittis-gomi-14} one associates to each gapped spectral region of $\hat{H}$ a vector bundle usually called \emph{Bloch bundle}.
-The presence of the symmetry \eqref{intro:1} endows the {Bloch bundle} with a \virg{Quaternionic} structure in the sense of \cite{dupont-69} (we refer to Section \ref{sect:Qu-vb_main} for a precise definition).
-This construction justifies the following \begin{definition}[Topological insulators of type {\bf AII}] A $d$-dimensional \emph{free} system of type {\bf AII} is a {\virg{Quaternionic}} vector bundle over the involutive TR-sphere \beql{eq:TR-sph0} \tilde{\n{S}}^d\;:=\;({\n{S}}^d,\tau) \eeq where $\n{S}^{d}:=\big\{k\in\R^{d+1}\,|\; \|k\|= 1\big\}$ and the involution $\tau$ is defined by
+By repeating verbatim the construction explained in \cite[Section 2]{denittis-gomi-14} one associates to each gapped spectral region of $\hat{H}$ a vector bundle which is usually called \emph{Bloch-bundle}.
+The presence of the symmetry \eqref{intro:1} endows the {Bloch-bundle} with a \virg{Quaternionic} structure in the sense of \cite{dupont-69} (we refer to Section \ref{sect:Qu-vb_main} for a precise definition).
+This construction justifies the following definition. \begin{definition}[Topological insulators of type {\bf AII}] A $d$-dimensional \emph{free} system of type {\bf AII} is a {\virg{Quaternionic}} vector bundle over the involutive TR-sphere \beql{eq:TR-sph0} \tilde{\n{S}}^d\;:=\;({\n{S}}^d,\tau) \eeq where $\n{S}^{d}:=\big\{k\in\R^{d+1}\,|\; \|k\|= 1\big\}$ and the involution $\tau$ is defined by

 A $d$-dimensional \emph{periodic} system of type {\bf AII} is a {\virg{Quaternionic}} vector bundle over the involutive TR-torus \beql{eq:TR-tori0} \tilde{\n{T}}^d\;:=\;({\n{T}}^d,\tau) \eeq where $ \n{T}^{d}:=\n{S}^{1}\times\ldots\times\n{S}^{1} $ ($d$-times) and the {involution} $\tau$ extends diagonally the {involution} on $\tilde{\n{S}}^1$ given by \eqref{eq:TR-sph1} in such a way that $\tilde{\n{T}}^d=\tilde{\n{S}}^1\times\ldots\times\tilde{\n{S}}^1$. \end{definition}